 DEIS Primary Schools, 2005 - 2019

-Ines saw children for individual play therapy sessions during school hours in Dublin Inner City DEIS Primary Schools.
+Ines saw children for individual play therapy sessions during school hours DEIS Primary Schools.
 She helped the children with a wide range of difficulties such as: lack of concentration, restlessness, low self-esteem, low mood, anxiety, difficulty in making friends, bullying, difficult behaviour, loss & bereavement, trauma, PTSD, emotional & physical neglect, reactive attachment disorder, adoption & fostering, parental separation & divorce, parental substance misuse, and parental mental health difficulties.